LP1012/FVM-Burgers-Equation/README.md

 # Burgers' Equation with Variable Boundary Conditions

 This repository houses the necessary code to produce the results outlined in the included report.
-Since great effort has been put towards outlining the steps taken to numerically solve this equation, the viewer is referred to the `report` directory.
+Since great effort has been put towards outlining the steps taken to numerically solve this equation, the viewer is referred to the `/report` directory, where the source `.tex` files can be processed using *LuaLaTeX*.

+To view the published report, see <https://www.osti.gov/biblio/2483416>.

 ## Code